Follow

 NAT

-NAT stands for Network Address Translation.
-Most customers are behind some form of NAT, and many do not have a static IP address.
+Most customers are behind some form of Network Address Translation (NAT), and many do not have static IP addresses.
 Try to connect your PBX or softphone through our service without any special NAT configuration.
 If it becomes apparent that you may be having a NAT issue, there are three possible solutions:

 Security